 - Cut chicken in 1-inch chunks and transfer to a foil-lined baking sheet.
 Be sure that the chicken pieces are not touching each other.
 You don’t have to be overly precise here.

 - Transfer baking sheet to the freezer and freeze the chicken for 20 minutes.
 This will help the food processor cut the meat cleanly.

-- Add 1/3 of the partially frozen chicken cubes to a food processor, and pulse until the desired consistency is reached.
+- Working in batches, add the partially frozen chicken cubes to a food processor, and pulse until the desired consistency is reached.
 For dishes like beef tartar, you’ll want a more coarse grind.
 For the Chicken Larb pictured above, a more fine grind.
 Transfer ground chicken to a clean bowl.
 The amount of batches will depend on how much meat you are grinding.
 For 1 to 2 pounds, I usually process in 3 batches.

 - Pick through the ground chicken to see if any larger chucks remain, and regrind those pieces.